 - a) For the purpose of direct service delivery (such as parks, gardens and leisure centres); - b) To support service delivery (for example administrative offices and depots); and - c) To support the Council's wider policy objectives.
 This part of the portfolio is varied: Many assets have been made available for social or sporting purposes or are retained for a range of reasons such as a potential to contribute to future regeneration schemes or provide workspace for local employment provision.
-In addition, the portfolio provides a valuable revenue income, which in turn helps to support the Council in delivering important services to its residents.
+In addition, the portfolio provides a valuable revenue income, (approx. £3.0 million 2019/20), which in turn helps to support the Council in delivering important services to its residents.